 2018 ENV Fall Open House: Learn how to #designthefuture!
 Undeclared majors, high school and community college students, and education professionals are invited to visit Building 7 on Tuesday, October 9 for a morning of tours and activities.
 For event details, visit 2018-env-fall-open-house.eventbrite.com.

-The College of Environmental Design (ENV) offers undergraduate and graduate degrees in Architecture, Landscape Architecture, and Urban and Regional Planning; undergraduate degrees in Art History and Graphic Design; and a minor and graduate degree in Regenerative Studies.
+The College of Environmental Design (ENV) offers undergraduate and graduate degrees in Architecture, Landscape Architecture, and Urban and Regional Planning; undergraduate degrees in Art History and Visual Communication Design; and a minor and graduate degree in Regenerative Studies.
 It also manages operations of two permanent University Art Galleries, the W. Keith & Janet Kellogg University Art Gallery and the Don B. Huntley Gallery.